jpsca/writeadoc/docs/content/markdown/images.md

 ///

-If you don't want to have two versions of the images, you can instead use the `invert` class, which inverts the colors of the image **only in dark mode**.
+If you don't want to have two versions of the image, you can instead use the `invert` class, which inverts the colors of the image **only in dark mode**.
 It doesn't look great for some images, but it's good enough most of the time.

 /// example | Image, inverted colors in dark mode